Skip to main content

 To understand flush, let's first define what managed entity is: An entity is managed if it's fetched from the database (via em.find()) or registered as new through em.persist() and flushed later (only after the flush it becomes managed).

 em.flush() will go through all managed entities, compute appropriate change sets and perform according database queries.
-As an entity loaded from the database becomes managed automatically, we do not have to call persist on those, and flush is enough to update them.
+As an entity loaded from the database becomes managed automatically, you do not have to call persist on those, and flush is enough to update them.

 const user = await em.findOne(User, 1);